At some point in your career, you’re probably going to contemplate a career change.

 That may seem more appealing now, but believe me, there are good bosses out there who make work a lot of fun.

-Keep in mind that when you make the decision to change careers, you will be starting at square one.
+Keep in mind that when you decide to change careers, you will be starting at square one.

 And you will take a pay cut.

-Your mental health is worth so much more in this life than having a premium cable subscription.
+Your mental health is worth everything in this life.